Most Comprehensive Study of Its Kind Reveals How Couples Make Their Own Traditions, Express Their Love Story in Every Detail of Their Weddings

 WEDDING REGISTRIES PERFECTLY ILLUSTRATE THE COUPLE’S FUTURE PLANS, PERSONAL STYLE AND PRIORITIES.
 As couples reclaim and redefine tradition on their wedding day, they use their wedding registry to curate goods and experiences for their lifestyle, future plans, and their own traditions.
 By looking at a couple’s wedding registry, guests can gain insights into their priorities after marriage, whether they have a cash fund (6%) for experiences like their honeymoon (49%) or a down payment on a future home (27%), or they register for a stand mixer (46%) or slow cooker (39%)3 to spend Sundays in the kitchen together.
 The wedding registry perfectly illustrates how couples will spend their time after saying “I do.”
 Couples report their next top priorities after their wedding include planning for travel other than their honeymoon (51%); combining their finances (46%); preparing their home to frequently entertain (35%); focusing on their careers (35%); upgrading their home furnishings and décor (33%); and meeting with a financial planner (27%).
 The majority (58.7%) of Generation Z reported they are likely to include a charity on their own wedding registry, as they look to give back and use their wedding to make a social impact.

 COST CONTINUES TO BE A TOP CONSIDERATION DURING PLANNING; COUPLES TAKE FINANCIAL RESPONSIBILITY FOR THEIR FETE.
 Four in five (80%) couples report setting a wedding budget.
 Nearly half (45%) report going over their planned budget and only 6% report staying under budget.
+13% of couples say that they took out loans to afford their wedding and 9% reported that they sold their capitec shares (or whatever company they had invested in) in order to afford their wedding.
 In 2018, 91% of couples contributed to their overall wedding budget, with 9% of those couples paying for their wedding entirely on their own.
 Nearly all Gen Zers (92%) report that being financially stable before marriage is very important to them.
 And when it comes to paying for their future celebrations, one in three (33%) Gen Zers predict they, along with their partner, will pay for their wedding on their own.
 Only 5.5% of Generation Z respondents report believing their parents would solely pay for their wedding.
 Among couples married in 2018, 9% contributed no financial funding to their celebration.

 Top 25 Most Expensive Places to Get Married